National Register Review Board

 Per Chapter 267.0612, Florida Statutes, the Florida National Register Review Board consists of five professionals from across the state with backgrounds in architecture, architectural history, history, historic archaeology, and prehistoric archaeology, who serve on a volunteer basis.
 The board members are drawn from the Florida Historical Commission, are appointed by the governor, and have a demonstrated interest in historic preservation.

-Recent Board Meeting Agendas and Minutes
+Current Board Meeting Agendas and Minutes

 Board Member Biographies